-- Medicaid or a payment adjustment from Medicare.
-Hospital-based outpatient clinics are included under this definition. - c) Private Nonprofit Hospital A hospital or affiliated outpatient clinics in a state that are private non-profit entities and are primarily engaged in providing the following care, by or under the supervision of physicians, to inpatients: (a) diagnostic and therapeutic services for medical diagnosis, treatment, and care of injured, disabled, or sick persons, or (b) rehabilitation of injured, disabled, or sick persons. - d) Public Hospital Any hospital or Hospital Based Outpatient clinics that are owned by a government (federal, state, or local), receives government funding, and are primarily engaged in providing the following care, by or under the supervision of physicians, to inpatients: (a) diagnostic and therapeutic services for medical diagnosis, treatment, and care of injured, disabled, or sick persons; or (b) rehabilitation of injured, disabled, or sick persons.
+- a) Disproportionate Share Hospital (DSH) A hospital that has a disproportionately large share of low-income patients and receives an augmented payment from the state under Medicaid or a payment adjustment from Medicare.
+Hospital-based outpatient clinics are included under this definition. - b) Private Hospital A hospital or affiliated outpatient clinics in a state that are private entities and are primarily engaged in providing the following care, by or under the supervision of physicians, to inpatients: (a) diagnostic and therapeutic services for medical diagnosis, treatment, and care of injured, disabled, or sick persons, or (b) rehabilitation of injured, disabled, or sick persons.
+Hospital-based outpatient clinics are included under this definition. - c) Public Hospital Any hospital or hospital-based outpatient clinics that are owned by a government (federal, state, or local), receives government funding, and are primarily engaged in providing the following care, by or under the supervision of physicians, to inpatients: (a) diagnostic and therapeutic services for medical diagnosis, treatment, and care of injured, disabled, or sick persons; or (b) rehabilitation of injured, disabled, or sick persons.
 U.S. Department of Veterans Affairs hospitals and military treatment facility hospitals are also included under this definition.
-State psychiatric hospitals must use facility HPSAs to determine site eligibility-population and geographic HPSAs cannot be used.
+State psychiatric hospitals must use facility HPSAs to determine site eligibility10-population and geographic HPSAs cannot be used.

-Initial two-year contract - A written contract pursuant to Section 846(a) of the Public Health Service Act, as amended, under which (1) the participant agrees to engage in a period of continuous full-time service for two consecutive years as an RN or APRN at an eligible Critical Shortage Facility or as nurse faculty in an accredited eligible school of nursing and (2) the Secretary agrees to repay, in consideration of such service, a percentage of the amount which is outstanding on the participant's qualifying educational loans on the effective date of the initial two-year contract.
+Initial two-year contract - A written contract pursuant to Section 846(a) of the Public Health Service Act, as amended, under which (1) the participant agrees to engage in a period of continuous full-time service for two consecutive years as an RN or APRN at an eligible Critical Shortage Facility or as nurse faculty in an accredited eligible school of nursing and (2) the Secretary agrees to repay, in consideration of such service, a percentage of the amount outstanding balance(s) on the participant's qualifying educational loans in accordance with the payment schedule provided in the contract.